farhiongit/farhiongit.github.io/README.md

 Let's go straight to the point: I'm an old school IT engineer.

-I'm am very fond of C. The C programming language is imperative, and only imperative (no class of objects, no inheritance, no templates, no generic programming), so it is simple and easy to learn.
+I'm am very fond of C. The C programming language is imperative, and only imperative (only one paradigm, no class of objects, no inheritance, no templates, no generic programming), so it is simple and easy to learn.

 It is nevertheless a [modern](https://inria.hal.science/hal-02383654v2/preview/modernC.pdf#page=2)[^1] and [evolving language](https://www.open-std.org/jtc1/sc22/wg14/www/wg14_document_log.htm)[^2].
 The language is small and simple, so the programmer can focus on what is to be done rather than on how to do it (what you C is what you get).